Rain Barrels: A Simple Way to Save Water and Money

 Could Rain Barrels Work for You?

-But you might be surprised how much rain and snow your city receives every year.
+After you check the rules for your location, it’s time to calculate how much you could save.
+You might be surprised how much rain and snow your city receives every year.

 Save Even More With Rebates From Your City or State

-Check with your local water district to see if you’re eligible for a rainwater harvesting rebate.
-Many municipalities even offer financial incentives for participating in these programs.
+Before you take the plunge and buy a barrel, check with your local water district to see if you’re eligible for a rainwater harvesting rebate.
+Many municipalities offer financial incentives for participating in these programs.

-In San Diego, you can receive up to $400 in rebates for using rain barrels on your property and the Metropolitan Water District of Southern California offers $75 rebates.
+In San Diego, you can receive up to $400 in rebates for using rain barrels on your property.
+The Metropolitan Water District of Southern California offers $75 rebates.

 City of Los Angeles residents can receive $100 rebates for using water barrels.